alkacon/opencms-core/webapp/update/readme.txt

 As the search libraries and configuration may have changed, it is necessary to rebuild all search indexes.
 Log into OpenCms and navigate to Launchpad > Search Management and rebuild all indexes.

+9. Convert model groups [only relevant when updating from 10.0.x]

+The way model groups are stored has changed between OpenCms 10.0.x and 10.5.x.
+So if you are using model groups and are updating your system from version 10.0.x, you will need to convert them to the new format.

+This requires the following steps:

+- Open the explorer, switch to the root site / "system folder" and navigate to the folder /system/modules/org.opencms.ade.config/pages.
+- Execute the JSP "updateModelGroups.jsp" in this folder
+- In the form displayed by the JSP, fill out the "base path" and "base container name" fields (they are described in the form itself) and hit the submit button.